 - A router or central switch

 Each device needs to support the network software needed to send data over the network.
-A central home server may also be used to store data, especially if you want to keep all your media in one place.
-This allows your videos, movies, music, and pictures to be accessible through any device connected to the network, whether you’re in the kitchen or outside on the deck streaming a game through an outdoor TV.
+A central home server may also be used to store data.
+This is especially true if you want to keep all your media in one place.
+This means your videos, movies, music, and pictures to be accessible through any device connected to the network.

 Advantages and Disadvantages of Wireless Networks

-Many of the devices we use today are wireless, allowing for a greater range of mobility and convenience than any technology developed previously.
-When used as part of your home network, they allow you to access shows and music, change the indoor temperature, manage home security, and control the lights from anywhere in your home, or beyond, with just a quick touch of your phone’s screen.
+Many of the devices we use today are wireless, allowing for a greater range of mobility and convenience.
+When integrated into your home network, they allow you to access shows and music, change the indoor temperature, manage home security, and control the lights from anywhere in your home (or beyond) with just a quick touch of your phone’s screen.

-This is one of the main benefits of a wireless home network—easy, convenient access from virtually anywhere in your home.
-If a component has Wi-Fi capabilities – and many do – it can be connected to your home.
+This is arguably the biggest benefit to a wireless home network – easy, convenient access from virtually anywhere in your home.
+If a component has Wi-Fi capabilities it can be connected.

-The main drawbacks of a wireless home network include the fact that it is susceptible to interference and potentially hacking.
-There are also bandwidth limitations, so if one person is streaming a high-definition movie on one device and another is surfing through cat videos on different device, it can overload the network.
-In some cases, even turning on the microwave could interfere with a Wi-Fi signal, so interference could be an issue.
+The main drawbacks of a wireless home network include the fact it can be less secure.
+There are also bandwidth limitations on wireless networks.
+If one person is streaming a high-definition movie on their smart TV while another is surfing through cat videos on their laptop – the network could be overloaded.
+In some cases, even turning on the microwave could interfere with a Wi-Fi signal.

 Hardware in Wireless Networks

-Just like a wired home network, a wireless network relies on a variety of hardware components to do its job.
-The hardware used in wireless home networks are, by and large, similar to that of hardwired ones, except they don’t need such extensive wiring in order to function.
+The hardware used in wireless home networks is similar to that of hardwired ones.
+The biggest difference is they require far less wiring to function properly.
 The components that go into these network installations include:

 - Wireless network adapters in each device (most wireless devices include these)